 If you’re looking for a cool new peripheral to breathe life back onto the surface of your desktop space, take a look at what Das Keyboard has in the works over on Kickstarter.
-It’s a mechanical keyboard called the 5Q, and while there are a multitude of such solutions drizzled across the Internet to scoop up and covet, you likely won’t find one quite as unique as the 5Q thanks to its connection to the cloud.
+It’s a mechanical keyboard called the 5Q, and while there are a multitude of such solutions to scoop up or at least covet, you likely won’t find one quite as unique as the 5Q thanks to its connection to the cloud.

 The new mechanical keyboard includes Gamma Zulu RGB switches manufactured by Omron, which have a total travel distance of 3.5mm, and a lifetime of 100 million actuations.
 They’re comparable to Cherry MX brown switches, providing a soft tactile feel.
 There’s also a special rotary-style “Q button” mounted on the top-right corner that activates the Das Keyboard Q software.
 This is where users set up the notifications, which in turn are stored on cloud servers.

 “The Das Keyboard 5Q detects a keypress in 0.4 milliseconds and reports it to the computer in 1 millisecond,” the company says on its Kickstarter page.
 “99-percent of mechanical keyboards use an outdated polling system that takes between 20 to 45 milliseconds to report a key to the computer.
 So, the Das Keyboard 5Q is up to 45 times faster than the keyboard you are using today.
 We named this technology Real-Time One — or, RTO in short.
 At its heart, it is an analog technology.”